Azure/batch-shipyard/recipes/TensorFlow-GPU/README.md

 This recipe shows how to run [TensorFlow](https://www.tensorflow.org/) on GPUs using N-series Azure VM instances in an Azure Batch compute pool.

+Execution under both Docker and Singularity are shown in this recipe.

 ## Configuration
-Please see refer to this [set of sample configuration files](./config) for this recipe.
+Please see refer to the [set of sample configuration files](./config) for this recipe.
+The directory `docker` will contain the Docker-based execution while the `singularity` directory will contain the Singularity-based execution configuration.

 ### Pool Configuration
 The pool configuration should enable the following properties: